open-interop/oop-core-docs/source/includes/_api_device_temprs.md

 }
 ```

-This command will return a list of device to temprs links
+This command will return a list of device to temprs links, based on the filters supplied, or all of them if no filters given.

 ### HTTP Request